Icebreaker Games LogoIcebreaker Games

 #7Freeze Frame Storytime

-Tell a chain story—but each speaker ends frozen in a dramatic pose for the next person to build from.
+Tell a chain story where each speaker ends frozen in a dramatic pose.
+A fun improv game to boost creativity and energy.

 Steps